litetex/PullDetachedRemote/README.md

 # PullDetachedRemote
-Pulls from another repo a detached remote
+Creates an detached upstream branch from another repo